Imagen 4 vs Gemini 2.5 Flash Image vs GPT Image: Pick by Use Case

 The clear winner for UI mockups

-Verdict: product UI mockups / cards / fake screenshots → GPT Image 2 medium first; if numbers in cards → Gemini works too.
+Verdict: product UI mockups / cards / fake screenshots → GPT Image 2 medium as primary; if numbers in cards → Gemini works too.

 Prompt 4: abstract / texture / decorative